Tiki Barber: Coaching criticism

 Although Barber's statistics improved greatly after Tom Coughlin became the Giants' head coach, Barber disliked and criticized Coughlin's coaching style.
 During the coach's tenure, Barber publicly questioned the team's coaching on two occasions.
 After being shut out at home in the first round of the 2005 playoffs by the Carolina Panthers, Tiki made a post-game comment that he felt the Giants had been outcoached by their former defensive coordinator, the Panthers' head coach John Fox.
 Heavy sports media attention was placed on the comment; Tiki apologized for it shortly afterwards, saying he only meant to convey the Giants' performance was 'unacceptable.'

 After a loss to the Jacksonville Jaguars during the 2006 season, Barber criticized the playcalling for abandoning the running game too soon.
 Both times Coughlin and Barber met to discuss the comments.

 On the eve of what would be his last game with the Giants, Barber told ESPN that he is "demeaned and talked down to" by Coughlin.

 After retiring, Barber attributed his decision to retire to Coughlin's unrelenting style in practice. "(Coughlin) pushed me in the direction (of television)," said Barber.
 "I don't know if you realize this, but we were in full pads for 17 weeks, and with the amount of injuries that we had, it just takes a toll on you.
 You physically don't want to be out there, when your body feels the way you do, in full pads."

-The Giants would then go on to win the Super Bowl, the year following Barber's retirement.
+The Giants went on to win the Super Bowl the year following Barber's retirement.